If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 Spanish often drops the subject

-This is one of the first major differences from English.
+This is one of the biggest differences from English.

 In English, you usually need the subject: